mutomb/mutomb/README.md

 ## Creation 👨‍💻

 ## <img src="https://github.com/mutomb/gosquare/blob/skeleton/client/public/logo.svg" width="16px" />  GO<sup>2</sup> : E-Learning platform
-[GO2  : E-Learning platform](https://gosquare.onrender.com) is the online learning that lets you play consult experts while learning with tons of features such as:
+[GO2  : E-Learning platform](https://gosquare.onrender.com) is the online learning that I am creating to let you consult experts while learning, with tons of features such as:

 ### Browse Courses and Specialists
 Allows you to search and find courses and speciailists</br>